Skip to content

 This site has a simple mission: to provide the truth about suicide when we know it and identify the myths that too many believe.
 We don’t believe we know everything about suicide or even everything there is to know about these suicide myths.
 That’s why each myth includes all the evidence about the myth – even if that evidence seems to contradict our conclusion.

 If you disagree with our conclusions, write us.
-We want to hear where we’ve got it wrong.
 If you have more evidence to support our conclusion that it is a myth, send it to us.
 We want to be comprehensive in our coverage.

-If you’re here because you are considering suicide as an option, we’d urge you to help us understand your experience.
 We’re not a crisis center.
-We’d love it if you’d call a crisis center to see if they can understand your thoughts, feelings, and perspectives.
+If you’re here because you are considering suicide as an option, we’d love it if you’d call a crisis center to see if they can understand your thoughts, feelings, and perspectives.
 Calling 988 can connect you with someone who will listen.
 We know that many things seem permanent, pervasive, and personal, but we’ve never found anything that really is.

 The Myths